 - Output Impedance.
 The output impedance of an Amp specifically will determine mostly how it sounds.
 The DAC chip also plays a part, but I find that it’s a bit less of a determining factor.
 Higher output impedance means a warmer, more tube-like sound.
 Lower output impedance results in a neutral, true-to-the-source representation of how your music will sound.
 Determine which is more suitable for YOU.
 Related: What is Output Impedance?

 Stick to 24/44, 24/48, or 24/96 if you’re really feeling bold.
 Anything more than that is essentially useless from a scientific standpoint.

-Don’t try and convince yourself that it’s better, because it’s not.
-It’s a placebo and nothing more.
+Don’t try and convince yourself that it’s better, because it’s likely just a placebo.